Yahya Jammeh: Exile

 Effective 21 December 2017, US President Donald Trump issued an executive order under the Magnitsky Act that specifically named Yahya Jammeh among the persons whose US-based assets are to be blocked.

 There also been some controversy in the Gambia over the revelation that Jammeh during his time in office allowed a Franco-Polish arms dealer Pierre Dadak to use jetliners belonging to the Gambian state to fly around Europe and Africa to conduct his business.
 Jammeh's private secretary Njogu Bah, who was present at the Jammeh-Dadak meetings, has refused interview requests from the Gambian media to explain why Dadak was allowed to use Gambian jets.
 In June 2018, the Gambian government decided to auction off his fleet of luxury cars and aircraft to raise money for health and education projects.
 On 27 July 2018, Jammeh's mother died in exile.

-He was photographed in May 2019 accompanied by Teodoro Obiang Nguema Mbasogo himself, Jammeh had grown his beard, the matches of the Equatoguinean opposition denounced the presence of this "annoying guest" claiming that "they do not want another dictator in the country".
+He was photographed in May 2019 accompanied by Teodoro Obiang Nguema Mbasogo.
+Jammeh had grown out his beard.
+The Equatoguinean opposition denounced the presence of this "annoying guest" claiming that "they do not want another dictator in the country".

 On 12 January 2020, Jammeh was warned by Gambian officials not to return to the Gambia without permission, as his safety could not be guaranteed.

 In August 2021, Adama Barrow sold one of Jammeh's presidential aircraft to a company in Belarus.

 Exiled Jammeh endorsed his former rival Mama Kandeh in the 2021 Gambian presidential election.

-In May 2022, the Government of Gambia has accepted the recommendation to prosecute the exiled former president for killings and other crimes committed during his tenure of office.
+In May 2022, the Government of the Gambia has accepted the recommendation to prosecute the exiled former president for killings and other crimes committed during his tenure of office.
 His $3.5m mansion in Potomac, Maryland was seized by the US Justice Department.

 On 15 December 2024, ECOWAS approved, at a summit of heads of state, the creation of a special tribunal to try crimes committed during the presidency of Jammeh between 1994 and 2017.